Jamiatur Raza

 Jamiatur Raza is an Islamic seminary situated in Bareilly, India.
 It was established by Akhtar Raza Khan in 2000.

 The founders have evolved a plan to develop it into an Islamic university.
 Presently, it is being supervised by the son of Mufti Akhtar Raza Khan, Asjad Raza Khan, who is also Chief Mufti of Sunni Muslims of India.

-About Madarsa
+About Madrasa

 The Madrasa was established with 250 students and at present one thousand students are studying up to the level of Tahtania, Fauqania and Aalia which is approved by Madrasa Education Board.
 Many courses approved or recognized by the National Institute of Open Schooling (NIOS) are also taught.
 Master and PhD level courses in association with a Al Azhar university are being run.